Vanguard vs Northwestern Mutual, Charles Schwab, and Fidelity (2025)

 Desktop Programs

-Vanguard and Northwestern Mutual emphasize long-term investing.
-As such, it should come as no surprise that neither firm has a desktop program.
+Vanguard and Northwestern Mutual focus on long-term investing, so neither provides a desktop platform.
 Schwab and Fidelity do.

 Winner: Schwab